Max-Qi/ECE221-matlab/README.md

 # ECE221

-This contains code for ECE221 (electric and magnetic fields) This includes:
+This contains code for ECE221 (electric and magnetic fields) This includes lab handouts and matlab files
-  Lab Handouts
-  Matlab Files